doctrine/orm/docs/en/reference/limitations-and-known-issues.rst

 Behaviors
 ~~~~~~~~~

-Doctrine 2 will **never** include a behavior system like Doctrine 1
+Doctrine ORM will **never** include a behavior system like Doctrine 1
 in the core library.
 We don't think behaviors add more value than
 they cost pain and debugging hell.
 Please see the many different
 blog posts we have written on this topics: